Hartz IV subsidy paid out in July – there should be higher standard rates in 2023

 With our newsletter you won’t miss anything from your area, Germany and the world – register now for free!

 But Lindner does not want to put together a third relief package until next year, since “new budget funds are no longer available this year,” said the FDP politician business week and continued: “There will be another relief package in 2023.
-In any case, the standard rates for basic security will be adjusted upwards – that helps those who need it the most.”
+In any case, the standard rates of basic security will be adjusted upwards – that helps those who particularly need it.”

 When is the Hartz IV bonus paid out?
 200 euros subsidy for Hartz IV recipients end up in July on the account

-In addition, the FDP boss emphasized that the measures of the relief packages that had already been decided, with the exception of the fuel discount and the nine-euro ticket, had not yet arrived – which is correct.
-Because the energy flat rate, the child bonus and the Hartz IV subsidy from the 2022 relief package are still being paid out.
+In addition, the FDP boss emphasized that the measures of the relief packages that had already been decided, with the exception of the tank discount and the nine-euro ticket, had not yet arrived – which is correct.
+Because the energy flat rate, the child bonus and the Hartz IV subsidy from the relief package 2022 are still being paid out.

 Recipients of social benefits can look forward to their bonus very soon.
 The 200 euro Hartz IV subsidy is expected to be paid out at the beginning of July 2022 together with the Hartz IV standard rate.
 This applies to all those who are entitled to unemployment benefit II or social benefit in July.
 Besides, he’s coming Corona bonus for Hartz IV recipients in July 2022.